subvisual/subvisual.com/src/posts/2015-04-09-a-better-reset-for-the-mobile-web/index.md

 ---
+highlight: false
-path: /53-a-better-reset-for-the-mobile-web/
+path: 53-a-better-reset-for-the-mobile-web
-title: "A better reset for the mobile web"
+title: A better reset for the mobile web
+categories:
+  - engineering
 author: gabriel-poca
 date: 2015-04-09
+intro: Mobile web applications are expected to work differently from desktop applications.
+They need to feel responsive to the user's touch.
+Having worked on a couple of mobile web applications in the last year, I found that I always start by changing the browser's default appearance and behaviour.
+This article contains my setup to make a mobile web application feel more like a native one.
 tags:
   - development
-intro: "Mobile web applications are expected to work differently from desktop applications.
-They need to feel responsive to the user's touch.
-Having worked on a couple of mobile web applications in the last year, I found that I always start by changing the browser's default appearance and behaviour.
-This article contains my setup to make a mobile web application feel more like a native one."
 ---

 Mobile web applications are expected to work differently from desktop applications.
 They need to feel responsive to the user's touch.
 Having worked on a couple of mobile web applications in the last year, I found that I always start by changing the browser's default appearance and behaviour.
 This article contains my setup to make a mobile web application feel more like a native one.